DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/user-guide/mechanical-installation/working-distance-and-fov/index.rst

 Working Distance and Field-of-View
 ======================================
-This series has five bin-picking camera models for various workspace sizes and applications such as bin picking, palletizing,and part loading.
+This series has five bin-picking camera models for various workspace sizes and applications such as bin picking, palletizing, and part loading.

 **BP ARM/AMR-GPU**